 \subsection{A-packets}

 To each A-parameter $\psi$ of $S_n$, J. Arthur has attached in \cite[Theorem 2.2.1]{MR3135650} a finite multiset $\Pi_\psi$ of irreducible unitarizable representations of $S_n$, called the A-packet of $\psi$, such that endoscopic distribution properties are satisfied.
-We will not recall that properties, but we will follow C. M\oe glin explicit representation-theoretic construction of A-packets (\cite{MR2209850}, \cite{MR2533005} and \cite{MR2767522}).
-For the difference of $L$-packets, A-packets does not need to be disjoint for different conjugacy classes of $\psi$\footnote{See Corollary 4.2 of \cite{MR2305609} for more information in that direction.}, and for the difference of $L$-packets, A-packets consists always of the unitarizable representations only.
+We will not recall these properties, but we will follow C. M\oe glin explicit representation-theoretic construction of A-packets (\cite{MR2209850}, \cite{MR2533005} and \cite{MR2767522}).
+Unlike $L$-packets, A-packets do not need to be disjoint for different conjugacy classes of $\psi$ (see Corollary 4.2 of \cite{MR2305609} for more information in that direction).
+Another difference from $L$-packets is that A-packets always consist only of unitarizable representations.

 More precisely, Arthur has attached to each character $\e$ of the component group of $\psi$ a multiset $\pi(\psi,\e)$ of irreducible representations.
 Their sum is $\Pi_\psi$.
-M\oe glin has proved that $\pi(\psi,\e)$ are multiplicity one (\cite{MR2767522}), and that for fixed $\psi$, $\pi(\psi,\e)$'s are disjoint for different $\e$'s.
-Therefore, she has proved that A-packets $\Pi_\psi$'s have also multiplicity one\footnote{M\oe glin and Arthur definitions of $\pi(\psi,\e)$ are not the same, but they are simply related (see \cite{MR3679701}).
-We will in this paper follow M\oe glin definition of $\pi(\psi,\e)$.}.
+M\oe glin has proved that $\pi(\psi,\e)$ is multiplicity one (\cite{MR2767522}), and that for a fixed $\psi$, the $\pi(\psi,\e)$'s are disjoint for different $\e$'s.
+Therefore, she has proved that $\Pi_\psi$'s also have multiplicity one.
+M\oe glin and Arthur definitions of $\pi(\psi,\e)$ are not the same, but they are simply related (see \cite{MR3679701}).
+In this paper we will follow the M\oe glin definition of $\pi(\psi,\e)$.

 M\oe glin has also proved that in the case of elementary discrete A-parameters, $\pi(\psi,\e)$ are always irreducible representations (\cite{MR2209850}).
-Note that in the case of elementary discrete A-parameter $\psi$, the number of characters of the component group of $\psi$ is the same as the number of characters of the component group of $\psi_d$, and we can identify them in obvious way.
+Note that in the case of elementary discrete A-parameter $\psi$, the number of characters of the component group of $\psi$ is the same as the number of characters of the component group of $\psi_d$, and we can identify them in an obvious way.

 \begin{remark} For $\psi_0\in\Psi$ and $\psi_1=\rho\otimes E_a\otimes E_b$ denote $\psi=\psi_1\oplus\psi_o\oplus\tilde\psi_1$.
 Then there exists a canonical injection $\Pi_{\psi_0}\h\Pi_\psi$ and all irreducible constituents of $u_\rho(a,b)\rtimes\pi_0$, $\pi_0\in\Pi_{\psi_0}$, are contained in the image of this injection (\cite[section 5]{AtMiZel}; there is a more precise statement regarding $u_\rho(a,b)\rtimes\pi_0$).